-Postpartum endometritis is much more common after a C-section delivery compared to a normal vaginal delivery.
+Postpartum endometritis is much more common post-C-section delivery compared to a normal vaginal delivery.
 After a regular, vaginal delivery, the reported incidence rate of postpartum endometritis is about 1-3%.
 The incidence rate for postpartum endometritis is 5-10 times higher after a C-section delivery.
 This makes a C-section delivery the primary risk factor for this condition.

 Aside from C-section delivery, other known risk factors that make postpartum endometritis more likely to develop include:

-- Prolonged labor: in prolonged labor where a long period of time passes between the rupture of the fetal membranes and delivery, internal infections are more likely to occur.
+- Prolonged labor: postpartum endometriosis after birth is more common after prolonged labor where a long period passes between the rupture of the fetal membranes and delivery, internal infections are more likely to occur.